'Candy-wrapper music' hits sweet spot in Cannes 'Youth' movie

 "He loves music, he's very musical, 'The Great Beauty' has an incredible score," Lang said about working with Sorrentino for the new film.

-"When talking to him about it, it was very clear that music was part of the organizing principle of the film."
+"When talking to him about it, it was very clear that music was part of the organising principle of the film."

 On behalf of the movie's fictional composer, Lang wrote a piece called "Simple Songs" which is performed by soprano Sumi Jo, violinist Viktoria Mullova and the BBC Symphony Orchestra.